Virtual Private Network (VPN)

 These connections are not secure to the NAU network.

 The VPN connection is available to all NAU users.
-The VPN is an addition to a typical network connection and not a replacement of.
+The VPN is an addition to a typical network connection and not a replacement for it.

 To Use This Service, You Will Need